-5.3 Control Centre
+4.3 Control centre

 Electricity supply network operations are controlled from the control centre based at 52 Main Road Hope.
 This control centre is set up with sufficient communication and information resources to allow one or more system operators to diagnose and direct restoration procedures to field staff throughout the entire Network Tasman supply area.
-Alternate Control Centre options and issues are discussed in section 5.4.
+Alternate Control Centre options and issues are discussed below.